 The Ten Toes Weekender is about as all around as you can get with a SUP.
 Nothing really makes this paddle board stand head over heels over other boards I have reviewed but it is reliable in most categories which makes it great for what it’s made for.

 In terms of features you get with this board it’s similar to the Adventurer 2.
-You get the standard Paddle, Fins and Pump that you would expect but at least it is enough to let you get into the water ASAP.
+The package includes the standard Paddle, Fins and Hand Pump that you would expect but at least it is enough to let you get into the water ASAP.
 The board also features standard bungee deck lacing, D rings and a handle at the center of the board.

 Despite a few quality anomalies with this board most customers that buy it end up being extremely happy with their purchase and point to it’s ease of use, bright colours and stability as major factors of buying this board.